informalsystems/hermes/guide/src/tutorials/pre-requisites/gaia.md

 # Install Gaia

-For `gm` to start the chains, it requires gaia to be installed.
+For `gm` to start the chains, it requires Gaia to be installed.

 > __NOTE__: This assumes you have `Golang` programming language installed on
 > your machine.
 If not, please ensure you install before proceeding.
 See
 > more details in the [Pre-requisites](../../quick-start/pre-requisites.md#2-golang) section.

-#### Clone gaia
+#### Clone Gaia

-Clone the repository from Github:
+Clone the repository from GitHub:

 ```shell
 git clone https://github.com/cosmos/gaia.git ~/go/src/github.com/cosmos/gaia